 King Sihanouk arrived in Beijing on the 8th.
 The Foreign Affairs Minister Ji Pengfei went to the airport to meet him.

 But our Mr Jia, somewhat challenged in the literacy department, was confused by the strange names and the telegraphic style of the communiqué, and again he misconstrued the punctuation.
 Instead of “Xihanuke qinwang, bari daojing”, he read “Xihanuke, qin wangba* ridao jing”; and, unfamiliar with the illustrious name Ji Pengfei (whose last character means “to fly”), he read “chang jipeng, feidao jichang…”

 So alas it came out as:

-Sihanouk himself—the bastard—shagged his way to Beijing.** The Foreign Affairs Minister Ji Peng flew to the airport to meet him.
+Sihanouk, consorting with bastards, shagged his way to Beijing.** The Minister for Foreign Affairs Ji Peng flew to the airport to meet him.

 This had the assembled forestry workers, and future generations, rolling in the aisles.
 It may further serve as a caveat for sinologists attempting to decipher unpunctuated ancient texts.**

 Such are the stories that punctuate our earnest collection of data on rural ritual life… Pace Hammer and Tickle, this is but the tip of the iceberg of jokes about the Maoist era.
 And while it’s not the same at all as my choice phrases from Teach yourself Japanese, if you missed that post, do read it too.

 For an almost related sequel on pinyin, see here.